fan19-hub/LEMMA/prompts/evidence_extraction.md

+You are given a Query.
+You are then given a dictionary called Documents, whose key is the document ID and value is the documen retrieved from the Internet.
+For each document,
+- if some segments are relevant to any key information in Query, quote them.
+- if the whole page is relevant to Query, summarize it comprehensively and concisely
-You are given a piece of news/post.
-You are then provided a list of webpages retrieved from the Internet.
-For each webpage, please quote or summarize the text fragments that are relevant to the news/post.
-Return the quoted/summarized text as a new string.
-If the entire evidence is irrelevant to the news/post, please return an empty string.
-Try your best to only include the relevant fragment instead of returning the whole thing back.
-At the same time, do not waste any valuable information.
+- if it is irrelevant to Query, return empty string Please output a new dictionary, whose key is still document ID and value is the document segments relevant to the Query.
+Try to only include the relevant part instead of returning the whole thing back.But do not be too strict.

-### Example:
+### Example output format

-**News/Post:**
-news/post text

-**Webpages:**

-[
-    "relevant webpage 1",
-    "irrelevant webpage 2",
-    "relevant webpage 3"
-]

-**Output:**
-{{
-    "results": [
-                "text in webpage 1 that is relevant to the news/post", "",
-                "summary of content in webpage 3 that is relevant to the news/post" ]
-}}
+{{"0":"Funding has been awarded to nine pioneering projects to help Scottish remanufacturing businesses make the most efficient use of material.
+The Scottish", "1":"New Institute of Remanufacture to drive Scotland's circular economy","2": "'The Scottish Government defines a circular economy as a system in which “resources are kept in use for as long as possible” – in other words, recycling.","3":"Our circular economy strategy to build a strong economy, protect our resources and support the environment."}}

 ### Your turn

-**News/Post:**
+**Query**
 {TEXT}

-**Webpages:**
+**Documents**
 {EVIDENCE}

 **Output: (Don't output anything else except for the JSON object.
 Don't add Markdown syntax like ```json):**